-Yes-for 5c each from the Union Shop in the University Union.
+Yes-for 5c each from the University Union's Upper Campus Shop in the Commerce Building.

 Essays

 Should I list my sources?

 Students are expected to acknowledge the sources of ideas and expressions that they use in essays.
 To provide adequate documentation is not only an indication of academic honesty but also a courtesy enabling the marker to consult your sources with ease.
 Failure to do so may constitute plagiarism which is subject to a charge of academic misconduct.